Æthelred the Unready: Viking raids 997–1002

 In 997 Danish raids resumed.
-In that year a Viking army harried Cornwall, Devon, western Somerset and south Wales, in 998 Dorset, and in 999 Kent.
+In that year a Viking army harried Cornwall, Devon, western Somerset and south Wales, Dorset in 998, and Kent in 999.
 The only year thereafter when England was free of raids was 1000, when the Viking fleet left England for Normandy. Æthelred led an army to ravage Cumberland and his navy attacked the Isle of Man, probably in response to raids by the king of Strathclyde and Norse (Norwegian) Vikings based in Ireland and the islands of the Irish Sea.

 In 1001 a Danish fleet – perhaps the same fleet which left in 1000 – ravaged in Hampshire and Devon, though the English mounted a successful defence at Exeter.
 In the spring of 1002, the English bought peace for 24,000 pounds.
 According to William of Jumièges, writing in the 1050s, in around 1002 an English fleet launched an attack on the Cotentin peninsula in Normandy.
 This may have been a response to Norman harbouring of the Vikings, although William is not reliable on dating.
-The disputes between Æthelred and Richard II, Duke of Normandy were settled by negotiations which resulted in the marriage of Richard's sister Emma to Æthelred in 1002.
+The disputes between Æthelred and Richard II, Duke of Normandy, were settled by negotiations which resulted in the marriage of Richard's sister Emma to Æthelred in 1002.
 This was the first marriage of an English king to a foreign bride since the 850s.
-It is not known whether Æthelred's first wife had died or was set aside.
+It is not known whether Æthelred's first wife, probably called Ælfgifu, had died or was set aside.
 Emma had a high status at court and attested charters in a prominent position.